Getty Images

 Data backups ensure copies of critical data are available in the event of a crisis or failure.
 When backing up long-term data, cost and capacity are vital considerations.

 Organizations that store backups of long-term data must retain many files indefinitely, so high capacity and low cost are vital elements of the chosen storage method.
-If the company has a larger budget, it might be able to prioritize access over cost.
-However, with long-term data backups, lower prices are often chosen over high performance.
+If a company has a larger budget, it might be able to prioritize access over cost.
+However, with long-term data backups, lower prices are often chosen over high-speed performance.

 Security is a key factor for all storage, but organizations working with long-term data backups should also pay particular attention to access, cost and capacity.

-Below are four options to consider when selecting a long-term data backup option.
+Below are four options to consider when selecting a long-term data backup method.

 1. Tape